 The Huawei Mate 40 Pro’s display suffers from a certain degree of brightness and color shift when viewed off-axis.
 This means that when you view the display at an angle, you will notice it becoming darker with slightly different colors.
 This isn’t particularly distracting.
 When viewing straight-on, the curved edges create a shadow effect.
 These weren’t hugely distracting in day-to-day usage, though.

-Performance: The new CPU king
+Performance: CPU champ

 - Huawei Kirin 9000